Two-echelon Electric Vehicle Routing Problem in Parcel Delivery: A Literature Review: Problem types variants

 \subsection{Problem statement}

 Basic 2E-EVRP \citep{breunig2017two,breunig2019electric,affi2020general,zijlstra2021integrating,wu2023branch} has two levels: (i) between the central depot and satellite facilities and (ii) between satellites and customers, as represented by Fig. \ref{fig:basic-2e-evrp}.
 There is one main depot where the \nth{1}-echelon vehicles start their trips to deliver the parcels to the selected satellites.
 A satellite could be visited by multiple \nth{1}-echelon vehicles.
 When a satellite is selected, and the parcels are unloaded by \nth{1}-echelon vehicles, \nth{2}-echelon vehicles (e.g., EVs) are loaded with these parcels and leave the depot to deliver the goods to the end customers.
 The \nth{2}-echelon vehicles may be recharged at CSs if needed.
-However, a customer place must be visited by precisely one \nth{2}-echelon vehicle.
+However, precisely one \nth{2}-echelon vehicle must visit a customer place.
 Also, there is no opening cost for satellites, but a handling cost per parcel is assumed for each satellite.
 The goal is to deliver the parcels from the main depot to the satellite (in the first echelon), where the \nth{2}-echelon vehicles are loaded with these parcels and delivered to the end customers (in the second echelon, or last mile).